 EXT4 is the default file system on most Linux distributions.
 It is quite fast and with technical features that are very well taken advantage of by the Linux kernel.

-Extundelete is an open-source application that allows recovering deleted files from a partition or a disk with EXT3 or EXT4 file system.
+Extundelete is an open-source application that allows recovering deleted files from a partition or a disk with the EXT3 or EXT4 file system.
 It is simple to use and comes by default installed on most Linux distributions.

 To recover a certain file, just use the following command: